mohdusman63/Algorithm-with-C-/README.md

 # Algorithm-with-C++
-it consist of various kind of algorith programme like BITS,STL,MAP,HASHTABLE,GREEDY,DYNAMIC Programming
+it consist of various kind of algorithm programme like BITS,STL,MAP,HASHTABLE,GREEDY,DYNAMIC Programming